tomatolog/manticore/docs/3_indexing/attributes.rst

 news search results by date and then relevance, or search through products within specified price range, or limit blog search to posts made by selected users, or group results by month.
-To do that efficiently, Sphinx allows to attach a number of additional *attributes* to each document, and store their values in the full-text index.
+To do that efficiently, Manticore allows to attach a number of additional *attributes* to each document, and store their values in the full-text index.
 It's then possible to use stored values to filter, sort, or group full-text matches.